miguelsan/rfcs/0001-moderation-of-entries-comments-ratings.md

     - #archive-invalid
     - #archive-illegal
     - #archive-spam
 - When archiving an entry it is not modified.
-Only _archive_ tags are added and `modified_by` is set.
+Only _archive_ tags are added and `created_by` is set.
 - Archived entries cannot be modified, only when restored.
 - The _archive_ tags are regular tags that can be used by anyone.
 - The UI may offer a convenient function for logged-in user to report entries by assigning _archive_ tags.